capnproto/capnproto/doc/install.md

 and we don't anticipate any further changes to the wire format.
 That said, if you want to use it, you should keep in mind some caveats:

-* **Security:** Although Kenton has some background in security, there are almost certainly a few exploitable security bugs in the Cap'n Proto code.
-You should not use Cap'n Proto on untrusted data until a proper security review has been completed.
+* **Security:** Cap'n Proto has not yet had a security review.
+Although Kenton has a background in security and is not aware of any vulnerabilities in the current code, it's likely that there are a few.
+For now, do not accept Cap'n Proto messages from parties you do not trust.
 * **API Stability:** The Cap'n Proto programming interface may still change in ways that break existing code.
 Such changes are likely to be minor and should not affect the wire format.
 * **Performance:** While Cap'n Proto is inherently fast by design, the implementation has not yet